Full name

 WORK I ADMIRE - BUT DIDN'T PRODUCE...

-This section is quite important to me: a handful of work I've enjoyed and respected over the years - spots I didn't produce myself, but I would have loved the chance...
+This section is quite important to me: a handful of work I've enjoyed and respected over the years - spots I didn't produce myself, but I would have relished the chance to do so...

 Nike “You Can’t Stop Us” / directed by Oscar Hudson - outside of feeling truly moved by this spot, endless appreciation for what it must have taken to assemble all of that match-cut footage